-- Identify gaps in the "Schools-Jobs-Housing-Quality of Life" continuum. - 2.
+- 1. Identify gaps in the "Schools-Jobs-Housing-Quality of Life" continuum. - 2.
 Fully realize the potential of Urban Renewal Programs - a.
 Build public trust in the critical issues and articulate a clear pathway to action steps. - b.
 Seek legal counsel for programs used by other Urban Development Authorities that can be localized by PBURA without additional authority being granted. - 3.
-Establish housing trust fund from property tax assessments to fund low interest loan program. - 4.
-Improve cellular service reliability across town (public safety issue for PBPD). - 5.
+Establish housing trust fund from property tax assessments to fund low interest loan program.
+Refer to https://localhousingsolutions.org/housing-policy-library/housing-trust-funds/ for more information. - 4.
+Improve cellular service reliability and broadband infrastructure across town (public safety issue for PBPD). - 5.
 Upgrade water infrastructure in downtown to increase water pressure. - 6.
 Invest in targeted street improvements to accommodate active mobility while accommodating existing vehicular trips: refer to Streets, beginning on page 51. - 7.
 Invest in bicycle and pedestrian infrastructure that provides connectivity between neighborhoods, neighborhood centers, neighborhood retail centers, and community attractions: refer to Bicycle & Pedestrian Facilities, beginning on page 71. - 8.
 Prioritize investments and capital improvements in existing parks that serve as neighborhood centers or LID facilities to alleviate stormwater management issues: refer to Parks & Community Facilities, beginning on page 83. - 9.
 Obtain strategically-located land for new parks to serve as neighborhood centers or urban greenspace in lower-density areas of town, until such areas are developed with a population density to create the need for a more developed park: refer to Parks & Community Facilities, beginning on page 83. - 10.
 Invest in a wayfinding system to guide visitors to community destinations: refer to Wayfinding, beginning on page 93. - 11.
 Invest in tools, strategies, and improvements to alleviate drainage and stormwater issues: refer to Drainage, beginning on page 99. - 12.
 Invest in Low Impact Development strategies and applications to aid in the collection and infiltration of stormwater to reduce the strain on the existing drainage system: refer to Sustainability, beginning on page 103.